Gustav Lindström: Anaheim Ducks

 On 10 January 2024, Lindström was claimed on waivers by the Anaheim Ducks.
 He made his debut with the Ducks on 15 January versus the Florida Panthers.
-He registered six points (all assists) in 32 games with the Ducks.
-A restricted free agent at season's end, the Ducks chose not give him a qualifying offer, making him an unrestricted free agent.
+After posting six points (all assists) in 32 games with the Ducks, he was ultimately not extended a qualifying offer at season's end, therefore rendering him an unrestricted free agent.

 After going unsigned prior to the 2024–25 NHL season, Lindström accepted an invitation to return to the Ducks organization and attend training camp on a professional tryout (PTO) basis in September 2024.
 However, he failed to make the team and was subsequently released from his PTO on 4 October.

 Return to Montreal and Sweden

 On 9 October 2024, Lindström agreed to a one year, two-way deal to return to the Canadiens organization.
 After clearing waivers, he was assigned to Laval for the 2024–25 AHL season.
-In June 2025, he was signed to a 5-year contract by Djurgårdens IF of the SHL.
+In June 2025, he was signed to a five-year contract by Djurgårdens IF of the SHL.